-Determining what is the best pre-workout meal is going to depend on your personal health and fitness goals, as well as your individual nutritional requirements.
-For example, if you are trying to develop muscle mass, your pre-workout meal may be a little different to someone with fat loss as a goal.
+The best pre-workout meals will depend on your health and fitness goals, as well as your individual nutritional requirements — if your goal is to develop muscle, your pre-workout meals may differ from someone with fat loss as a goal.

-For a general recommendation, try to stick to a meal that is higher in carbohydrates but lower in fat, with moderate protein.
-That way, you are giving your body energy and fuel to maintain or grow muscle.
+As a general recommendation, try to stick to a meal that is high in carbohydrates, low in fat, and has moderate protein.

 When to eat a pre-workout meal

-The timing of your pre-workout meal can make a big difference in how you feel during and after your workout, not to mention it can also affect your ability to train to your full potential.
+The timing of your pre-workout meal can affect how you feel during and after your workout.
+It can also influence your ability to train at your full potential.

-Even when you’re planning a low-intensity workout, eating immediately before you start exercise may not be the best plan.
-Try to allow at least 20-30 minutes between finishing a pre-workout meal and starting your workout.
-Eating or drinking a small meal within an hour of exercise is more likely to help boost your energy and can reduce the risk of an upset stomach.
+Eating or drinking a small meal within an hour of exercising can help boost your energy and reduce the risk of an upset stomach.

-Pre-workout meals for 2 to 4 hours before a workout:
+Pre-workout meals for two to four hours before a workout:

-- Two slices of wholemeal toast with some nut butter and sliced banana
+- Two slices of wholemeal toast with nut butter and sliced banana

 - An egg omelette

-Pre-workout snacks for 30 minutes to 1 hour before a workout:
+Pre-workout snacks for 30 minutes to one hour before a workout: